 TIP – When wrapping the cellophane over a larger area such as a tray or plate, the hardest thing is to make the “neck” in the center of the tray/plate.
 Just don’t tie the ribbon around the “neck” until you’re sure that it’s in the center of the tray/plate.
 I’ve made the mistake of tying the ribbon up real pretty only to step back and look at how lopsided the wrapping looks because it’s off centered.

 Gift baskets are one of my favorite things to make.

 They don’t need to be fancy schmancy either.
 Just a few items in the basket are fine.

 Here’s a gift basket with cookies and milk….and a cute Holiday ornament for good measure.

 Before adding the goodies to the basket you can add raffia, or green Easter-type grass works great too.

-Then wrap the basket in the handy dandy transparent wrap with a ribbon and wella, a beautiful gift.
+Then wrap the basket in transparent wrap (making sure the “neck” is in the center), add a ribbon and wella, a beautiful gift.

 TIP – If putting items in a gift basket that need to be refrigerated (milk, cheese, etc.) make sure the gift basket is kept in the refrigerator.